Asymptotics of shortest filling closed multi-geodesics: Introduction

 As introduced above, the function $\slfs(X_g)$ is unbounded as $X_g$ approaches the boundary of $\sM_g$.
 In this work, we study its uniform asymptotic behavior as systole goes to $0$.
 Our first main result is as follows. \begin{theorem} Let $X_g$ be a closed hyperbolic surface of genus $g$.
 Then

 where

 \end{theorem} The lower bound of Theorem \ref{mt-1} follows directly from the Collar Lemma and a two-dimensional isoperimetric inequality.
-The difficult part is to prove the upper bound, in which there are two major new ingredients: the existence of a shortest embedded filling graph (see Section \ref{sec:gph_prop}) and its dual $4$-valent graph (see Section \ref{sec:dual_gph}).
+To prove the upper bound, we introduce the dual $4$-valent graph of a filling graph $G\subset X_g$, and show that it is isotopic to a filling closed multi-geodesic if $G$ has minimal length (see Section \ref{sec:dual_gph}).